-Landlords can ask the co-signer to fill out a Rental Application, enabling the landlord to check the co-signer’s income, credit, and background.
-If the co-signer lives far away, they can sign digitally using RocketSign®.
+Landlords can ask the co-signer to fill out a Rental Application, enabling the landlord to check the co-signer's income, credit, and background.
+If the co-signer lives far away, they can sign electronically using RocketSign®.
 If approved, a co-signer would sign a Co-Signer Agreement rather than being a tenant on the lease.

 Can landlords sue a co-signer for back rent without evicting a tenant?

 Most co-signing agreements state that the tenant and co-signer are jointly and severally liable for the rent.
 This means that the landlord can sue either party for the full amount of unpaid rent.
 If the landlord sues the co-signer, the co-signer could potentially sue the tenant for reimbursement based on their agreement.

 Typically, if the tenant has not already moved out, the landlord would file eviction proceedings against the tenant and also name the co-signer in that lawsuit.
 However, the landlord may also choose to notify the co-signer of a late or missed payment and ask the co-signer to pay.
 If necessary, the landlord may warn the co-signer that the tenant faces potential eviction and the co-signer may be responsible for all costs and back rent under the lease.